Hezbollah-organised fuel for Lebanon to set sail, group says | Law-Order

 - Iran Islamic Rep

-A shipment of Iranian fuel oil for Lebanon will set sail on Thursday organised by the Lebanese Shi'ite group Hezbollah, the group said, warning its U.S. and Israeli adversaries the ship would be considered Lebanese territory as soon as it sailed.
+A shipment of Iranian fuel oil organized by Hezbollah will set sail on Thursday for Lebanon, the Lebanese Shi'ite group said, cautioning its U.S. and Israeli foes against any moves to halt the consignment that is aimed at easing an acute fuel crisis.

+Hezbollah's opponents in Lebanon warned of the consequences of the move, with Sunni politician Saad al-Hariri saying it risked sanctions being imposed on a country whose economy has been in meltdown for nearly two years.
+There was no immediate comment from the Lebanese government.

-Hezbollah leader Sayyed Hassan Nasrallah said further ships would follow to help the people of Lebanon, who are enduring crippling fuel shortages as a result of the country's two-year-long financial meltdown.
+Hezbollah leader Sayyed Hassan Nasrallah said further shipments would follow to help the people of Lebanon.
+"I say to the Americans and the Israelis that the boat that will sail within hours from Iran is Lebanese territory," Nasrallah said, suggesting that any action to stop it would be met with a response.

 "We don't want to get into a challenge with anyone, we don't want to get into a problem with anyone.
-We want to help our people," Nasrallah said.
-"I say to the Americans and the Israelis that the boat that will sail within hours from Iran is Lebanese territory."

-"God willing, this ship and others will arrive safely," Nasrallah said, in a televised address commemorating Ashura, when Shi'ites mark the death of the Prophet Mohammed's grandson Hussein in battle in 680.
-Nasrallah, whose heavily armed group was founded by Iran's Revolutionary Guards in 1982, did not say where or when the ship would arrive, saying this would be discussed when it reached the Mediterranean.

-In April, Reuters reported that Hezbollah was preparing fuel storage space in Syria as part of its efforts to deal with the financial crisis in Lebanon, citing senior officials familiar with the efforts.
-The group has fighters and influence in neighbouring Syria, where Hezbollah has fought in support of President Bashar al-Assad in the civil war.
+We want to help our people," he said.
+The arrival of Iranian fuel would mark a new phase in the financial crisis which the Lebanese state and its ruling factions, including Hezbollah, have failed to tackle even as poverty soars and shortages trigger deadly violence.

+MELTDOWN The worst crisis since the 1975-90 civil war, Lebanon's meltdown has hit a crunch point with hospitals, bakeries, and other essential services being forced to shut or scale back due to power cuts and the acute scarcity of gasoline.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)